microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 ## Protecting Sensitive Information in SharePoint/OneDrive
 Sensitive files are automatically detected and labeled at rest.

-- Office files for Word (.docx), PowerPoint (.pptx), and Excel (.xlsx) are supported.
+- PDF documents and Office files for Word (.docx), PowerPoint (.pptx), and Excel (.xlsx) are supported.
     - These files can be auto-labeled at rest before or after the auto-labeling policies are created.
 Files cannot be auto-labeled if they are part of an open session (the file is open).
     - Currently, attachments to list items aren't supported and won't be auto-labeled.

 - Maximum of 25,000 automatically labeled files in your tenant per day.
+Requests to increase labeling speed can be made via support ticket with business justification and financial impact to Microsoft.
+Please note that Microsoft has final approval of requests and approved limit increase will take 6-8 weeks to take effect.

-- Maximum of 100 auto-labeling policies per tenant, each targeting up to 100 sites (SharePoint or OneDrive) when they are specified individually.
-You can also specify all sites, and this configuration is exempt from the 100 sites maximum.
+- Maximum of 100 auto-labeling policies per tenant, each targeting up to 100 locations (SharePoint sites or OneDrive individual users or groups) when you specify specific locations by using the Included or Excluded options.
+If you keep the default configuration of All, this configuration is exempt from the 100 locations maximum.

 - Existing values for modified, modified by, and the date are not changed because of auto-labeling policies—for both simulation mode and when labels are applied.
 - When the label applies encryption, the [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is the account that last modified the file.
 If this account is no longer in Azure Active Directory, the label won't be applied because these values can't be set.